Cart

 Months 1 to 6

 Observation phase.
-No acute therapy necessary if the Pap smear is normal.
+No acute therapy needed if Pap smear is normal.
 Immune system works in the background.

 Months 6 to 12

-First follow-up examination via Pap test and/or HPV test is advisable.
-Every negative control is a good sign.
+First follow-up examination with Pap test and/or HPV test advisable.
+Each negative control is a good sign.

 Months 12 to 18

 If high-risk HPV remains detectable, the relevance for closer monitoring increases.
-Colposcopy may become necessary.
+Colposcopy may become useful.

-Approximately 90 percent of infections are eliminated by this point.
-For persistent cases, individual clarification with a doctor is needed.
+About 90 percent of infections are eliminated by this point.
+For persistent infections, individual clarification with a doctor is needed.

 Naturally curing HPV: What doesn't work